Technique for human error-rate prediction: Method

-An initial task analysis was carried out on the off normal procedure and standard operating procedure.
-This allowed for the operator to align and then initiate the emergency purge ventilation equipment given the loss of the ventilation system.
+An initial task analysis was carried out on the normal procedure and standard operating procedure.
+This allowed the operator to align and then initiate the emergency purge ventilation equipment given the loss of the ventilation system.
 Thereafter, each individual task was analyzed from which it was then possible to assign error probabilities and error factors to events that represented operator responses.